priya006/ProfessionalWebSite/README.md

 # ProfessionalWebSite
 WebSite hosted locally for now

-//TODO
 # Tools Required
 1. Vscode IDE
-2. Flex
+2. CSS Flex Box
-3. diplay grid
+3. CSS grid

 # Where to find Images for the Website?
+Search for the theme you neded from https://unsplash.com/
+Example: Search for `women coding`

 # How to find fonts?
 Look in `https://fonts.google.com/` select a font you like and click `select this style` and click `Embed`.
 Copy the code to your clipboard
 Example: `<link href="https://fonts.googleapis.com/css2?family=Kumbh+Sans:wght@300&display=swap" rel="stylesheet">`

 # How to beautify html code in the IDE?

 # How to run jquery from chrome console?
 Type `$('.portfolio-item-wrapper')` to get the dom elements belongs to the class `portfolio-items-wrapper`